russmckendrick/records/content/albums/peaches-the-very-best-of-the-stranglers-16274027/index.md

 ---
 title: "The Stranglers - Peaches: The Very Best Of The Stranglers"
-album_artist: "The Stranglers"
+artist: "The Stranglers"
-album_title: "Peaches: The Very Best Of The Stranglers"
+album_name: "Peaches: The Very Best Of The Stranglers"
 date: 2020-11-27
 release_id: "16274027"
 slug: "peaches-the-very-best-of-the-stranglers-16274027"
+hideSummary: true
 cover:
     image: "peaches-the-very-best-of-the-stranglers-16274027.jpg"
+    alt: "Peaches: The Very Best Of The Stranglers by The Stranglers"
+    caption: "Peaches: The Very Best Of The Stranglers by The Stranglers"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "New Wave", "Pop Rock", "Punk"]
 ---

 ## Tracklisting